Key takeaways

 How a mortgage can harm your credit

-Life happens and so can financial hardship.
-Unfortunately, your credit score can be impacted, too, taking a significant hit when you miss a mortgage payment.
+Life happens, and so can financial hardship.
+Unfortunately, if you miss a mortgage payment, our credit score can take a significant hit.
 Late payments will linger on your credit report for up to seven years, with the impact diminishing over time.
 This can make it much harder to obtain credit, including another mortgage, in the future.

 “If you are more than 30 days late on a payment, that will dent your score considerably, and a foreclosure will really send it into a tailspin,” says Mazzara.
 “It’s a very serious matter for the credit bureaus, so avoid this like the plague.”